ubcecon/computing_and_datascience/R_sandbox/sec-location.md

 Getting firm addresses from SEC website
 ---------------------------------------

-The SIC code for industries are available for lookup: [SIC](https://www.sec.gov/info/edgar/siccodes.htm)
+The SIC code for industries are available for lookup: [SIC code lookup](https://www.sec.gov/info/edgar/siccodes.htm)

 Could be intersting industries: